Cat Straining To Urinate? Is It A Blocked Bladder?

-They will also perform a complete physical, checking the heart, lungs, temperature and blood pressure.
+They will also perform a complete physical exam checking the heart, lungs, temperature and blood pressure.

-Before attempting to unblock a bladder, blood tests are required to check your cat’s electrolytes and haematology and cardiac stabilisation is required.
+Before attempting to unblock a cat’s bladder, blood tests are required to check your cat’s electrolytes and haematology so that cardiac stabilisation can be started.

-Cats with a blocked bladder get increased levels of potassium in their blood (hyperkalaemia) that depresses the heart and will make your cat comatose.
+Cats with a blocked bladder get increased levels of potassium in their blood (hyperkalaemia) which depresses the heart and will make your cat comatose.